external-secrets/external-secrets/docs/guides-ownership-deletion-policy.md

 The field `spec.creationPolicy` defines how the operator creates the a secret.

 ### Owner (default)
 The External Secret Operator creates secret and sets the `ownerReference` field on the Secret.
 This secret is subject to [garbage collection](https://kubernetes.io/docs/concepts/architecture/garbage-collection/) if the initial `ExternalSecret` is absent.
-If a secret with the same name already exists that is not owned by the controller it it will result in a conflict.
-The operator does not claim ownership.
+If a secret with the same name already exists that is not owned by the controller it will result in a conflict.
+The operator will just error out, not claiming the ownership.

 ### Orphan
 The operator creates ths secret but does not set the `ownerReference` on the Secret.
 That means the Secret will not be subject to garbage collection.
 If a secret with the same name already exists it will be updated.